brazucaz/Photography-Website-/README.md

 # Photography-Website-
-Creating a website for a friend so she can display her photography.< /br>
+- Creating a website for a friend so she can display her photography.
-The website can be found at nicoletrostphotography.com< /br>
+- The website can be found [here] (nicoletrostphotography.com)
-Release #1: March 3rd, 2018< /br>
+- Release #1: March 3rd, 2018

 ### To do: